-- Submit the Second Act writing assignment prior to the live session. - Complete the simulation "Judgment in a Crisis" 48 hours prior to the live session. - Read "In Search of a Second Act," an HBSP case (accessible via the library VPN), and the Leapfrog (in the Toolbox Readings and Resources page). - Group Discussion Summary: Second Act.
+- Submit the Second Act writing assignment 48 hours prior to the live session. - Complete the simulation "Judgment in a Crisis" 48 hours prior to the live session. - Read "In Search of a Second Act," an HBSP case (in the course pack), and the Leapfrog (in the Toolbox Readings and Resources page). - Group Discussion Summary: Second Act